Furbearer Hunting

 General Regulations

-- You may hunt red and gray fox, coyote, bobcat, raccoon, skunk, weasel and opossum anywhere in the State.
+- You may hunt red and gray fox, coyote, bobcat, raccoon, skunk, weasel, and opossum anywhere in the state with an open season.

 - If you take a bobcat, it must be tagged and sealed.